Identity and access management in Amazon Redshift

 Authentication is how you sign in to Amazon using your identity credentials.
 You must be authenticated (signed in to Amazon) as the Amazon Web Services account root user, as an IAM user, or by assuming an IAM role.

 If you access Amazon programmatically, Amazon provides a software development kit (SDK) and a command line interface (CLI) to cryptographically sign your requests by using your credentials.
 If you don't use Amazon tools, you must sign requests yourself.
-For more information about using the recommended method to sign requests yourself, see Signing Amazon API requests in the IAM User Guide.
+For more information about using the recommended method to sign requests yourself, see Amazon Signature Version 4 for API requests in the IAM User Guide.

 Regardless of the authentication method that you use, you might be required to provide additional security information.
 For example, Amazon recommends that you use multi-factor authentication (MFA) to increase the security of your account.
-To learn more, see Using multi-factor authentication (MFA) in Amazon in the IAM User Guide.
+To learn more, see Amazon Multi-factor authentication in IAM in the IAM User Guide.

 Amazon Web Services account root user